varunasianet/notebookllm/README.md

-# PDF to Podcast
+# Open PDF to Podcast

 ## Overview

 This project provides a tool to convert any PDF document into a podcast episode!
-Using OpenAI's text-to-speech models and Google Gemini, this tool processes the content of a PDF, generates a natural dialogue suitable for an audio podcast, and outputs it as an MP3 file.
+Leveraging open-source LLMs and text-to-speech models, this tool processes the content of a PDF, generates a natural dialogue suitable for an audio podcast, and outputs it as an MP3 file.

 ## Features